johnnybionic/spring-security-using-camel/README.md

 Extras
 ------

 The project features a secondary controller where access is controlled via Spring Security annotations, including a custom 'meta-annotation'.
-This is not related to Camel, but was a testing ground for learning new features in Spring Security 4.1
+This is not related to Camel, but was a testing ground for learning new features in Spring Security 4.1.
+See the 'Extras' page for more information.